For a faster, more profitable home sale

 Admiralty Island is also known as, "Fortress of the Bears," home of the highest density of brown bears in North America!

-Devil's club are highly prized by Native Alaskans for their medicinal value, and I find a cup of devil's club tea very energizing.
+Devil's club are highly prized by Native Alaskans for their medicinal value.
+A cup of devil's club tea is very energizing.

 Devil's club is a beautiful, but treacherous plant that grows throughout Alaska.
 It's also known as the "devil's walking stick" for good reason!

 The branches are covered with very sharp thorns that are quite painful and difficult to remove once imbedded in the skin.
-In late August, it has berries that turn a beautiful bright red.
+In late August, red berries adorn the plant.

 Return from About Me to Home Page